-Two partial theoretical exams (50% of the final mark) and one practical exam (50%).
-A final theoretical exam will be also available for students who could not get the minimum score in the partial exam.
+Two midterm exams (50% of the final mark) and one lab exam (50% of the final mark).
+A final theoretical exam will be also scheduled for students who could not pass one of the midterms.

 Dr. Siham Tabik stabik@uma.es Room 2.2.25